 - Policies: Supervisors and employees involved in recruiting and hiring should be very familiar with the University Policies.
 This will ensure that both the Supervisor and the Student Employee understand what the employee can and cannot do regarding hours, pay, responsibilities, etc.

 - Interview Questions: Hiring managers will find best-suited and qualified candidate when the right questions are asked during the interview process.
 Prepare prior to an interview by identifying specific questions that best relate to the position.
-To view sample interview questions, click here.
+Download a list of sample interview quesitons.

 - Screening Applicants: Finding the right hire starts with the application materials provided by each applicant.
 It is recommended that you focus on the content and how it relates to the job description rather than the format of the Cover Letter & Resume.